 Any actions involving physical assault, overtly aggressive behavior or threats, which if carried out endanger the safety of oneself or which cause injury to another person, is prohibited.

 Children on Campus

-To ensure that the environment at the University is conducive to learning and free from distractions, no children under the age of 18 are permitted to attend classes or to be in libraries, academic support centers or computer labs unless they are a registered student of the University.
-In addition, children must never be left unattended in another campus classroom, hallway or lounge; nor should they be left anywhere unattended on campus grounds or in the parking lot.
-If a child is left unattended, the Department of Safety & Security Services will take the necessary steps to eliminate the possibility of child endangerment.
+To ensure that the environment at Franklin University is conducive to learning and free from distractions, no children under the age of 18 are permitted to attend classes or to be present in libraries, academic support centers or computer labs unless they are a registered student of the University.
+Additionally, no child may be left unattended in any interior or exterior space on campus grounds.
+In the event of a violation, Franklin's Department of Safety & Security Services reserves the right to take reasonable steps to eliminate the possibility of child endangerment.

 - An emergency regarding a student’s mental or physical health;

 - Tenure of the student at the University is jeopardized due to disciplinary action; or